-The Company's principal mineral properties are located in rural Colombia.
-Over the past 10 to 15 years, the Government of Colombia has made strides in improving the social, political, economic, legal and fiscal regimes.
+The Corporation's principal mineral properties are located in rural Colombia.
+Over the past 15 to 20 years, the Government of Colombia has made strides in improving the social, political, economic, legal and fiscal regimes.
 However, operations in Colombia are still subject to risk due to the potential for social, political, economic, legal and fiscal instability.
 The government in Colombia faces ongoing problems including, but not limited to, unemployment and inequitable income distribution and unstable neighboring countries.
 The instability in neighboring countries could result in, but not limited to, an influx of immigrants which could result in a humanitarian crisis and/or increased illegal activities.
 Colombia is also home to a number of insurgency groups and large swaths of the countryside are under guerrilla influence.
 In addition, Colombia experiences narcotics-related violence, a prevalence of kidnapping, extortion and thefts and civil unrest in certain areas of the country.
-Such instability may require the Company to suspend operations on its properties.
-There is a risk that agreements with the police and/or army are required and cannot be reached on time or on terms that are acceptable to the Company, which could result in an increase in security threats or loss of control at the project site that could have a material adverse effect on the Company.
+Such instability may require the Corporation to suspend operations on its properties.
+There is a risk that agreements with the police and/or army are required and cannot be reached on time or on terms that are acceptable to the Corporation, which could result in an increase in security threats or loss of control at the project site that could have a material adverse effect on the Corporation.

-Although the Company is not presently aware of any circumstances or facts which may cause the following to occur, other risks may involve matters arising out of the evolving laws and policies in Colombia, any future imposition of special taxes or similar charges, as well as foreign exchange fluctuations and currency convertibility and controls, the unenforceability of contractual rights or the taking or nationalization of property without fair compensation, restrictions on the use of expatriates in the Company's operations, renegotiation or nullification of existing concessions, licenses, permits and contracts, illegal mining, changes in taxation policies, or other matters.
+Although the Corporation is not presently aware of any circumstances or facts which may cause the following to occur, other risks may involve matters arising out of the evolving laws and policies in Colombia, any future imposition of special taxes or similar charges, as well as foreign exchange fluctuations and currency convertibility and controls, the unenforceability of contractual rights or the taking or nationalization of property without fair compensation, restrictions on the use of expatriates in the Corporation's operations, renegotiation or nullification of existing concessions, licenses, permits and contracts, illegal mining, changes in taxation policies, changes in mining and environmental laws or other matters.

-The Government of Colombia reached a peace accord in 2016 with the country's largest guerrilla group.
-The Government of Colombia is entering into formal discussions with the country's current largest guerrilla group for a future peace accord, as well as seeking such agreements with other relevant illegal armed groups.
-There is no certainty that the agreements will be adhered to by all of the members of the guerrilla groups or that a peace agreement will be ultimately reached with the country's largest guerrilla group or the other existing illegal armed groups.
-There is a risk that any peace agreement might contain new laws or change existing laws that could have a material adverse effect on the Company's projects.
-Furthermore, the achievement of peace with the country's guerrilla groups or other illegal armed groups could create additional social or political instability in the immediate aftermath, which could have a material adverse effect on the Company.
+The Government of Colombia reached a peace accord In 2016 with the country's largest guerrilla group.
+During 2023, the Government of Colombia entered into formal discussions with another guerrilla group for a future peace accord, as well as seeking such agreements with other relevant illegal armed groups.
+There is no certainty that the agreements will be adhered to by all of the members of the guerrilla group or that a peace agreement will be ultimately reached with the country's largest guerrilla group or the other existing illegal armed groups.
+There is a risk that any peace agreement might contain new laws or change existing laws that could have a material adverse effect on the Corporation's projects.
+Furthermore, the achievement of peace with the country's guerrilla groups or other illegal armed groups could create additional social or political instability in the immediate aftermath, which could have a material adverse effect on the Corporation.